Crystal Palace F.C.: Rivalries

 Due to their location in the capital, Crystal Palace are involved in a number of local derbies, mostly across South London.
 They enjoy rivalries with both Millwall and former tenants Charlton Athletic.
-The club have a long-standing and fierce rivalry with Brighton & Hove Albion which developed after Palace's relegation to the Third Division in 1974, reaching its height when the two teams were drawn together in the first round of the 1976–77 FA Cup.
-The tie went to two replays, but the second replay ended in controversy after referee Ron Challis ordered a successful Brighton penalty to be retaken because of reported encroachment by a Brighton player, although other sources also claim that this was due to contact from a Crystal Palace player.
+The club has a long-standing and fierce rivalry with Brighton & Hove Albion which developed after Palace's relegation to the Third Division in 1974, reaching its height when they were drawn together in the first round of the 1976–77 FA Cup.
+The tie went to two replays, but the second replay ended in controversy after referee Ron Challis ordered a successful Brighton penalty to be retaken due to encroachment by one of their players upon the penalty area.
 The retake was saved, Palace won the tie 1–0 and a fierce rivalry was born.